jacobguenther/RecoilOceanWaves/README.md

 - [ ] Reset to default settings

 ### Documentation
-- [ ] Describe parameters in this readme
+- [ ] Describe settings in this readme
 - [ ] lua doc comments

 ### Preformance